-Apart from the troops funded by the Treasury of the Duchy of Warsaw there were other Polish soldiers taking part in Napoleonic Campaigns that were serving in units financed by the French.
+Apart from the troops funded by the Treasury of the Duchy of Warsaw there were other Polish soldiers taking part in Napoleonic campaigns who served in units financed by the French.
 This gave rise to the second, twin series of books Polish Army Under Napoleon’s Command.
-The format of the album is similar to series Army of the Duchy of Warsaw.
+The format of each book is similar to books in series The Army of the Duchy of Warsaw.

 The last volume of the series (written by Andrzej Dusiewicz) is devoted to Polish Legions in Italy, Danube Legion, Polish-Italian Legion and Northern Legion.
 It contains 116 color plates by Ryszard Morawski.